RedHatInsights/approval-api-client-ruby/docs/ActionApi.md

 Add an action to a given request

-Add an action to a given request, available for admin/approver/requester.
-Applicable operation types are based on request current state.
+Add an action to a given request.
+Admin can do approve, deny, memo, and cancel operations; approver can do approve, deny and memo operations; while requester can do only cancel operation.

 ### Example